6abc Dunkin' Thanksgiving Day Parade: 20th century

+21st century

 In 2004, the parade celebrated its 85th anniversary with new balloons and floats.
 An opening number paid tribute to the celebrities who had participated during its history.
-In 2005, it had the most stars in history, as well as eight new balloons, more than ever before.
+In 2005, it featured the most celebrities in history, as well as eight new balloons, also the most in its history.
 In 2007, the parade presented the first parade float with a built-in ice rink.
-Disney's High School Musical: The Ice Tour utilized the rink (WPVI and High School Musical are both owned by Disney).
+Disney's High School Musical: The Ice Tour utilized the rink.